What do you want for Christmas?

 Dec 9th – Optimise your page meta descriptions

-A lot of SEO’s believe meta descriptions don’t affect your ranking postions, but anyone who gives you that line is missing the point.
+A lot of web design and SEO professionals believe meta descriptions don’t affect your ranking postions, but anyone who gives you that line is missing the point.
 They do influence click-throughs, and that is the aim.
 It’s possible click-through and engagement may actually influence results too.

 Build on your page title with meta descriptions optimised to win you the click and the business.